Hammerhead shark: Description

 Hammerhead shark species vary in length and weight.
-The largest species, the Great Hammerhead, has an average length of 13.1 ft and weight of 500 lb.
-The smallest species, the bonnethead shark, can reach 5 feet in length and 24 pounds in weight.
+The largest species, the great hammerhead, has an average length of 13.1 ft and weight of 500 lb.
+The smallest species, the bonnethead shark, can reach 5 feet (1,5 m) in length and 24 pounds (10,8 kg) in weight.
 One specimen caught off the Florida coast in 1906 weighed over 680 kg.
 They are usually light gray and have a greenish tint.
 Their bellies are white, which allows them to blend into the background when viewed from below and sneak up to their prey.
 Their heads have lateral projections that give them a hammer-like shape.
 While overall similar, this shape differs somewhat between species; examples are: a distinct T-shape in the great hammerhead, a rounded head with a central notch in the scalloped hammerhead, and an unnotched rounded head in the smooth hammerhead.

 Hammerheads have disproportionately small mouths compared to other shark species.
 Some species are also known to form schools.
 In the evening, like most other sharks, they become solitary hunters.
 National Geographic explained that hammerheads can be found in warm, tropical waters, but during the summer, they begin a mass migration period in search of colder waters.